 Stephen Booth, in a masterly gloss on this sonnet in his Shakespeare’s Sonnets (Yale Nota Bene), remarks that the endings of lines 10 and 12 would probably have sounded virtually identical in Shakespeare’s time, since the ‘g’ of ‘-ing’ words would have been spoken and heard as a more or less silent letter, so ‘into his hide’ and ‘spurring to his side’ would have been almost less than a rhyme and more of a repetition or echo (a sort of curious variation on rime riche, we might say).
 This echo or incidental repetition neatly reflects the mood of the poem, which is about moving forward, but only slowly.
 Whereas a typical rhyme moves things forward noticeably (from ‘love’ to ‘above’, for instance), ‘into his side’ and ‘-ing to his hide’ seem to stall – a bit like Shakespeare, and his horse, on their reluctant journey away from the Fair Youth.

-If you found this short summary and analysis of Sonnet 50 useful, you can discover more about the Sonnets here.
+If you found this short summary and analysis of Sonnet 50 useful, you can discover more of Shakespeare’s best sonnets with ‘Like as the waves make towards the pebbled shore’, ‘When to the sessions of sweet silent thought’, and ‘Farewell! thou art too dear for my possessing’.

 Posted on August 7, 2017, in Literature and tagged Analysis, English Literature, Literary Criticism, Paraphrase, Poetry, Shakespeare's Sonnets, Sonnet 50, Summary, William Shakespeare.
 Bookmark the permalink.
 1 Comment.